projecto4patas/RegInSight/README.md

 ## Our Solution: LexiCast

-LexiCast offers a streamlined solution by leveraging the power of Google's Gemini AI model to perform a comparative textual analysis.
+RegInSight offers a streamlined solution by leveraging the power of Google's Gemini AI model to perform a comparative textual analysis.

 **Key Features:**